Dajun-Lin/Dajun-Lin.github.io/_pages/Personal.md

 ## Family

 My wife, [Siying Liu](https://SiyingL.github.io), is also an economist.
-She is currently a post-doctoral researcher at Wake Forest University.

 Here is a picture of us and our dog.